 Commercial landscaping agreements must be thorough, detailed, and understood by both parties.

 This means your contract should include details for all services, including mowing, edging, fertilization, pruning, mulch installations, and spring and fall cleanups.
-In addition, extra services like edging and pruning will be mentioned if they are included in the service package.
+In addition, any extra services, such as edging and pruning, will be noted if they are included in the service package.

 commercial landscape account manager and property manager inspection

-In addition, your contract should mention how often those services will be performed, such as weekly mowing and how often pruning will happen on your trees and shrubs.
-Your contract can also include specific areas you’d like pruned or kept clear for visibility or accessibility.
-It can even include areas that you want maintained, as well as those that don’t require maintenance.
+Additionally, your contract should specify the frequency of services, such as weekly mowing and how often pruning will be done on your trees and shrubs.
+It can also include particular areas you’d like pruned or kept clear for visibility or access.

 2. The Commercial Landscaper Wants to Be Paid Up Front